DataDog/integrations-core/docs/dev/agent_integration.md

 ## Agent-based integrations

 Agent-based integrations use the [Datadog Agent][17] to submit data through checks written by the developer.
 Checks can emit [metrics][23], [events][24], and [service checks][25] into a customer's Datadog account.
-The Agent itself can submit [logs][26] as well, but that is configured outside of the check itself.
+The Agent itself can submit [logs][26] as well, but that is configured outside of the check.

 The implementation code for these integrations is hosted by Datadog.
 Agent integrations are best suited for collecting data from systems or applications that live in a local area network (LAN) or virtual private cloud (VPC).
 Creating an Agent integration requires you to publish and deploy your solution as a Python wheel (`.whl`).

 You can include out-of-the-box assets such as [monitors][27], [dashboards][28], and [log pipelines][29] with your Agent-based integration.
-When a user clicks **Install** on your integration tile, they are prompted to follow the setup instructions, and all out-of-the-box dashboards and recommended monitors packaged with your integration will appear in the their account.
+When a user clicks **Install** on your integration tile, they are prompted to follow the setup instructions, and all out-of-the-box dashboards will appear in their account.
+Other assets, such as log pipelines, will appear for users after proper installation and configuration of the integration.

 ## Development process

 The process to build an Agent-based integration looks like the following:

-1. Once you've been accepted to the Datadog Partner Network, you will meet with the Datadog Technology Partner team to discuss your offering and use cases.
+1. Once you've been accepted to the [Datadog Partner Network][32], you will meet with the Datadog Technology Partner team to discuss your offering and use cases.
-2. Request a Datadog sandbox account for development.
+2. Request a Datadog sandbox account for development through the Datadog Partner Network portal.
 3. Begin development of your integration, which includes writing the integration code on your end as well as building and installing a Python wheel (`.whl`).
 4. Test your integration in your Datadog sandbox account.
 5. Once your development work is tested and complete, follow the steps in [Create a Tile][20] to display your offering on the **Integrations** or **Marketplace** page.